opencv-ai/opencv-blog/Modelplace-Cloud-API-Python/README.md

 This page contains a Python Application that uses Modelplace.AI Cloud API.

-Modelplace.AI Cloud API is a simple HTTP interface with an API key and an image or video as input and JSON with results and visualization as output.
-Explore [documentation] and this Python example to integrate AI models into your application or workflow.
+Our API is a simple HTTP interface with an API key.
+It uses images or videos as an input, and outputs JSON with results and visualization.
+Explore our [documentation] and this Python example to integrate AI models into your application or workflow.

 ![](data/demo.gif)